rivaas-dev/rivaas/metrics/README.md

 # Rivaas Metrics

-A comprehensive metrics collection package for Go applications using OpenTelemetry.
-This package provides easy-to-use metrics functionality with support for multiple exporters including Prometheus, OTLP, and stdout.
+A metrics collection package for Go applications using OpenTelemetry.
+This package provides metrics functionality with support for multiple exporters including Prometheus, OTLP, and stdout.

 ## Features

 - **Multiple Providers**: Prometheus, OTLP, and stdout exporters
 - **Built-in HTTP Metrics**: Request duration, count, active requests, and more
 - **Custom Metrics**: Support for counters, histograms, and gauges with error handling
-- **Thread-Safe**: RWMutex-based operations for optimal performance
+- **Thread-Safe**: All methods are safe for concurrent use
 - **Context Support**: All metrics methods accept context for cancellation
 - **Structured Logging**: Pluggable logger interface for error and warning messages
-- **HTTP Middleware**: Easy integration with any HTTP framework
+- **HTTP Middleware**: Integration with any HTTP framework
 - **Security**: Automatic filtering of sensitive headers
-- **Memory Optimized**: Pre-allocated slices and efficient memory usage

 ## Quick Start